France recalls ambassadors to US, Australia over sub deal

 He would not speculate on the effects the situation would have on France’s relationship with the U.S. “There’s a crisis,” he stressed.

-French President Emmanuel Macron has not commented on the issue since President Joe Biden’s announcement of a strategic Indo-Pacific alliance with Australia and Britain, leading France to lose a nearly $100 billion deal to build diesel-electric submarines.
+Macron has not commented on the issue since President Joe Biden’s announcement of a strategic Indo-Pacific alliance with Australia and Britain, leading France to lose a nearly $100 billion deal to build diesel-electric submarines.

 France has pushed for several years for a European strategy for boosting economic, political and defense ties in the region stretching from India and China to Japan and New Zealand.
 The EU unveiled this week its plan for the Indo-Pacific.